pivotal-asim-shaikh/tac-fed/README.md

      _|_|    _|_|_|    _|_|_|                _|        _|_|_|    _|_|_|
 ```
 ## About
 Utility to assist in the movement of helm charts and container images from Tanzu Application Catalog (TAC) to an offline registry.
-This is currently tested on Arch Linux and MacOS Big Sur.
+This is currently tested on Arch Linux, RHEL 7.X and MacOS Big Sur.
 ## Getting started
-Install all of the tools in the [Requisite tooling](#requisite-tooling) section
+Install all of the tools in the [Requisite tooling](#requisi

+te-tooling) section

 Credentials are parsed from an authentication file (`tac-auth.json`), composed in the dockerconfigjson format. `tac-config.json` is generated on the first execution of this script and will be used for subsequent executions.
 You **must** know the robot credentials that were provided to you as part of your TAC license agreement.